Groovy

 Write info to log file

-Writes an INFO entry to the log file that belongs to the execution context of the script.
+Writes an INFO entry in the log file belonging to the execution context of the script.

 Snippet